jitsi/handbook/docs/devops-guide/file-sharing.md

 pm2 start ecosystem.config.js --env production
 ```

+### Authentication Configuration

-- If you are using jwt authentication, make sure you pass 'file-upload' feature in `context.features` in the jwt.
+- If you are using **JWT authentication**, make sure you pass 'file-upload' feature in `context.features` in the jwt.
 ```
 {
   ...,